Multiple integral

 Integral as area between two curves.

 Double integral as volume under a surface z = 10 − (x^{2} − y^{2}/8).
 The rectangular region at the bottom of the body is the domain of integration, while the surface is the graph of the two-variable function to be integrated.

 In mathematics (specifically multivariable calculus), a multiple integral is a definite integral of a function of several real variables, for instance, f(x, y) or f(x, y, z).

 Integrals of a function of two variables over a region in $\mathbb{R}^2$ (the real-number plane) are called double integrals, and integrals of a function of three variables over a region in $\mathbb{R}^3$ (real-number 3D space) are called triple integrals.
-For repeated antidifferentiation of a single-variable function, see the Cauchy formula for repeated integration.

 Introduction

 Just as the definite integral of a positive function of one variable represents the area of the region between the graph of the function and the x-axis, the double integral of a positive function of two variables represents the volume of the region between the surface defined by the function (on the three-dimensional Cartesian plane where z = f(x, y)) and the plane which contains its domain.
 If there are more variables, a multiple integral will yield hypervolumes of multidimensional functions.

 Multiple integration of a function in n variables: f(x_{1}, x_{2}, ..., x_{n}) over a domain D is most commonly represented by nested integral signs in the reverse order of execution (the leftmost integral sign is computed last), followed by the function and integrand arguments in proper order (the integral with respect to the rightmost argument is computed last).
 The domain of integration is either represented symbolically for every argument over each integral sign, or is abbreviated by a variable at the rightmost integral sign: